openaustralia/morph-docker-buildstep-base/README.md

 So, if you need an extra library installed in Morph.io this is the likely repo that you will need to modify.

+After updating this repo
+1. Push to github.
+This will trigger an automatic build on the Docker Hub
+2. On the Docker Hub manually start a build of [openaustralia/buildstep](https://registry.hub.docker.com/u/openaustralia/buildstep/)
+3. Either deploy morph.io to force latest images to be downloaded or ssh to morph.io and `docker pull openaustralia/buildstep`